Racism and the Civil Rights Movement

 Photo of Baker at the IAM National Convention in 1984 with President William Winpisinger

-Baker served as President of the San Diego Chapter for the Coalition of Labour Union Women for five years.
+Baker served as President of the San Diego Chapter for the Coalition of Labour Union Women (CLUW) for five years.
 Baker headed a national task force for CLUW on the problems of women in traditionally male blue-collar occupations, particularly around what is now called hostile environment sexual harassment.
 She recalls members dealing with the threat of being fired for going to the bathroom without permission while on the assembly line, threats of physical violence from male co-workers, and being stigmatized for taking time off work due to injury.

 Baker marched in the first Gay Pride parade in San Diego in the early 1970s, and although she was openly a lesbian, she did not forefront this aspect of her identity in her work life: